Traveling to the UK With Your Dog: 2026 Entry Rules

 - Name and address of the administering vet

-If you miss this window, your dog will be refused entry or placed in quarantine.
+If you miss this window, your dog will be refused entry or placed in quarantine at your expense.

-The UK has one of the strictest breed-specific legislation systems in the world under the Dangerous Dogs Act 1991.
-The following breeds are banned in the UK:
+The UK has one of the strictest breed-specific legislation frameworks in the world under the Dangerous Dogs Act 1991.
+The following breeds are banned:

 - Pit Bull Terrier